 As you see from the above syntax, the AND function accepts two arguments.
 If both the conditions are True, it returns True.
 Otherwise, it returns False.

 To demonstrate these Tableau logical AND functions, we have to use Calculated Fields.
-To create a calculated field, please navigate to Analysis Tab and select the Create Calculated Field… option.
+To create a calculated field, please navigate to the Analysis Tab and select the Create Calculated Field… option.

 Once you click on the Create Calculated Field… option, the following window will be opened.
 Here, we renamed the default calculation name as AND Function.
+Please refer to the IF Statement and other articles on functions.

 It will check whether the Profit is greater than 0 and the Quantity is greater than 25000.
-If both these conditions are true, the Tableau logical AND function will return Good; otherwise, it will return Bad
+If both these conditions are true, the Tableau logical AND function will return Good; otherwise, it will return Bad.

 IF(SUM([Profit]) > 0 AND SUM(Quantity) > 25000) THEN 'Good' ELSE 'Bad' END